Mdayan13/auto-filter-Bot/README.md

 ### 1. **Start the Bot**
-Send `/start` to begin your movie journey!
+Send `/start` to begin your movie journey! send `/details` to get the underhood details about bot!
+Send `/skipDuplicate` to disable/enable the skip feature about movies in db!

 ### 2. **Search Movies**
 Simply type any movie name in the chat and the bot will: